 How to Protect Yourself on the Job

-The Americans with Disabilities Act (ADA) protects disabled employees from job discrimination in businesses with at least 15 workers on the payroll, provided they meet the ADA’s definition of mental or physical disability.
+The Americans with Disabilities Act (ADA) protects disabled employees from job discrimination.
+It applies to businesses with at least 15 workers on the payroll.
+Protected employees must meet the ADA’s definition of mental or physical disability.
 It defines disability as a mental or physical impairment that “substantially limits one or more major life activities.”

-In the latter scenario, tasks that would otherwise be performed by the Crohn’s patient in the office would be assigned to one’s coworkers.
-However, in a workplace with a large staff, that might be manageable.
-In a business with a small overburdened staff, extra tasks could be interpreted as causing “undue hardship,” which is why each situation must be determined on a case-by-case basis.
+If you start telecommuting, tasks that you previously performed in the office might be reassigned to your coworkers.
+In a workplace with a large staff, that might be manageable.
+In a business with a small overburdened staff, extra tasks could be interpreted as causing “undue hardship.”
+This is why each situation must be determined on a case-by-case basis.
 Telecommuting may be reasonable in one workplace, but not another.

 Employers who fail to comply with the ADA’s guidelines run the risk of being sued by the U.S. Justice Department in federal court.
-According to the Association of Corporate Counsel, first-time offenders face civil penalties of up to $55,000 to cover compensatory damages and back pay, and $110,000 for any additional violation.
+According to the Association of Corporate Counsel, first-time offenders face civil penalties of up to $55,000.
+They can face $110,000 for subsequent violations.

 Consult http://www.ada.gov/ to find more information about your rights in the workplace.

-If you face a serious Crohn’s flare-up that inhibits your ability to work, or if it affects a family member in your care, you may be forced to consider taking time off.
+If you face a serious Crohn’s flare-up that inhibits your ability to work, you might consider taking time off.
 You might also request a leave of absence if someone you care for has a serious Crohn’s flare-up.

-Under the Family and Medical Leave Act of 1993 (FMLA), you may be eligible for up to 12 weeks of excused, unpaid absence from your job if you or a family member suffers from a “serious health condition” such as Crohn’s.
+Under the Family and Medical Leave Act of 1993 (FMLA), you may be eligible for up to 12 weeks of excused unpaid absence from your job if you or a family member suffers from a “serious health condition” such as Crohn’s.
 Only companies with 50 or more employees are required to comply with the FMLA.
 Your employer can decide whether or not they will provide benefits and pay while you’re on leave.

-Your doctor can write a letter of appeal to your employer that addresses the need to make reasonable accommodations to suit you.
+If needed, your doctor can write a letter of appeal to your employer.
+It should address their need to make reasonable accommodations to suit you.